api3dao/old-api3-docs/docs/airnode/v0.4/reference/packages/admin-cli.md

 ### `generate-mnemonic`

-Generates an unique mnemonic which can be used to create the [airnode wallet](../../grp-providers/guides/build-an-airnode/configuring-airnode.md#airnodewalletmnemonic).
+Generates a unique mnemonic which can be used to create the [airnode wallet](../../grp-providers/guides/build-an-airnode/configuring-airnode.md#airnodewalletmnemonic).

 ```sh